Commercial Use Authorizations (CUA)

 Backcountry Educational Workshops—Photography, Wildlife: Defined as one or more persons travelling on an itinerary that has been packaged, priced, or sold for educational/recreational purposes and a portion of the trip takes place in a backcountry area more than ¼ mile from the trailhead on any designated trail.

-Portrait Photography: Portrait photographers are defined as photographers that are hired (receiving compensation) to take portraits (photos) of individuals.
-This includes engagment photography, student and family portraits and documentary style portraiture.
-Wedding photography requires a wedding special use permit.
+Portrait Photography & Wedding Services: Portrait photographers are defined as photographers that are hired (receiving compensation) to take portraits (photos) of individuals.
+This includes engagment photography, student and family portraits, and documentary style portraiture.
+All weddings require an additional Wedding Special Use permit.

 Transportation Services: Defined as the service of providing one or more persons direct transportation to and/or from a park trailhead by vehicle or boat for compensation or as a part of a larger package of recreation/lodging services.